ningw42/Iosevkata/README.md

 ## Usage

 This repository produces two types of artifact:
-1. Zipballs with TTF fonts.
+1. Compressed TTF fonts.
 [Download the latest release](https://github.com/ningw42/Iosevkata/releases/latest) and install on your system.
 This should be most common/universal use case.
 2. A nix package for `x86_64-linux`, `x86_64-darwin` and `aarch64-darwin`.
 Add `ningw42/Iosevkata` to your flake.
     1. Use the package `packages.<system>.iosevkata` directly, which comes with all the variants.
     2. Use overlay `overlays.default` from the flake when importing nixpkgs, which adds `iosevkata` (with all variants) to your nixpkgs.